the3ballsoft/django-new-marana/README.rst

     author_name [Your Name]: Antinogeno Martinez
     email [Your email]: antinogeno@yahoo.es
-    description [A short description of the project.]: A reddit clone. github_username  The owner of the repository.
-Either your github username or organization name.]: antinogeno12
+    description [A short description of the project.]: A reddit clone.

 Enter the project and take a look around::